67-year-old female admitted for reduced-intensity conditioning followed by Stem Cell transplant for acute myelogenous leukemia.

-Patients undergoing cytotoxic chemotherapy and hematopoietic stem-cell transplantation (HSCT) are at high risk for infection, particularly during the period of neutropenia and are often prescribed antibiotic prophylaxis with fluroquinolones.
-The majority of patients who develop fever during neutropenia have no identifiable site of infection and no positive culture results.
-IDSA guidelines recommend that every patient with fever and neutropenia receive empiric antibiotic therapy with an antipseudomonal beta lactam urgently after presentation, because infection may progress rapidly.1
+Patients undergoing cytotoxic chemotherapy and hematopoietic stem-cell transplantation (HSCT) are at high risk for infection, particularly during the period of neutropenia, and are often prescribed antibiotic prophylaxis with fluroquinolones.
+The majority of patients who develop a fever during neutropenia have no identifiable site of infection and no positive culture results.
+IDSA guidelines recommend that every patient with fever and neutropenia receive empiric antibiotic therapy with an antipseudomonal beta-lactam urgently after the presentation, because the infection may progress rapidly.1

 De-escalation of antimicrobials is challenging in these scenarios, where cultures remain negative, and patients are often exposed to extended durations of broad-spectrum antimicrobials as information is not available to target therapy.
 This puts the patient at risk for collateral damage associated with antimicrobial therapy such as antimicrobial resistance and toxicity.
 T2Bacteria negative results in 3-5 hours can help clinicians to improve their empiric therapy for bloodstream infections by providing key information to help narrow a patient’s empiric therapy.

-67-year-old female admitted for reduced intensity conditioning followed by Stem Cell transplant for acute myelogenous leukemia.
+67-year-old female admitted for reduced-intensity conditioning followed by Stem Cell transplant for acute myelogenous leukemia.
 She also received methotrexate and tacrolimus for graft-versus-host disease prophylaxis.
-Patient's clinical course was complicated by grade 3 nausea, vomiting and mucositis, hyperglycemia and new onset left bundle branch block.
-Six days after transplant the patient developed febrile neutropenia with profound neutropenia, in which stat blood cultures (x2), T2Bacteria, procalcitonin and lactic acid were drawn, a chest X-ray was taken and cefepime was immediately initiated.
+The patient’s clinical course was complicated by grade 3 nausea, vomiting and mucositis, hyperglycemia, and new-onset left bundle branch block.
+Six days after transplant the patient developed febrile neutropenia with profound neutropenia, in which stat blood cultures (x2), T2Bacteria, procalcitonin, and lactic acid were drawn, a chest X-ray was taken and cefepime was immediately initiated.

 Patient Selection Criteria

-Febrile neutropenia in patient with recent HSCT and profound neutropenia.
+Febrile neutropenia in a patient with recent HSCT and profound neutropenia.

 Evaluation and Treatment Decision

-Empiric Therapy: The patient was on levofloxacin 500 mg daily for bacterial prophylaxis at time of febrile episode.
-The patient was initiated on cefepime 2g IV q8h at time of fever spike.
+The patient was on levofloxacin 500 mg daily for bacterial prophylaxis at the time of febrile episode.
+The patient was initiated on cefepime 2g IV q8h at the time of fever spike.